 Wages.
-According to data from the Bureau of Local Employment, as of 2020, the average monthly salary for workers in the oil and gas industry in the Philippines is around PHP39,000 (US\$709).
-In the renewable energy sector, workers in solar and wind power generation typically earn between PHP20,000 (US\$364) to PHP50,000 (US\$909) per month, depending on their job and level of experience.
+According to data from the Bureau of Local Employment, as of 2020, the average monthly salary for workers in the oil and gas industry in the Philippines is around PHP39,000 (\$709).
+In the renewable energy sector, workers in solar and wind power generation typically earn between PHP20,000 (\$364) to PHP50,000 (\$909) per month, depending on their job and level of experience.

 Gender.
-Women encounter various layers of discrimination that often intersect, 14 including instances involving impoverished women, women with disabilities, indigenous and Muslim women, women residing in remote areas, and women as part of the LGBT+ community.
+Women encounter various layers of discrimination that often intersect, 15 including instances involving impoverished women, women with disabilities, indigenous and Muslim women, women residing in remote areas, and women as part of the LGBT+ community.
 In fact, women experienced a higher poverty rate compared to the overall population in 2012, estimated at 25.6%.
 Societal norms introduce further vulnerabilities, as unequal power dynamics exist between women and men.

 Among the Southeast Asian (SEA) countries, the Philippines has already achieved its ambitious objective of closing the gender gap and has attained the highest ranking in the SEA region, in terms of economic involvement, political empowerment, and educational achievements.
 The Philippines has a robust organizational culture promoting women's empowerment.
-Furthermore, there are national laws. and policies regarding gender that have been enacted, enforced, and integrated into the policies and practices of various institutions, including ministries, state-owned enterprises, and both public and private sectors.
-The oil and gas sector employs the greatest number of women (32.7%) followed by the metals sector with 11.92% (5,507 women), non-metals sector with 10.61% (796 women) and the mining and quarrying sector, 4.3% (3,951 women)...
+Furthermore, there are national laws and policies regarding gender that have been enacted, enforced, and integrated into the policies and practices of various institutions, including ministries, state-owned enterprises, and both public and private sectors.
+The oil and gas sector employs the greatest

+16 United States Agency for International Development. n.d.
+Assessment of Women's Participation in the Energy Sector in Southeast Asia.
+USAID/RDMA Enhancing Equality in Energy for Southeast Asia (E4SEA) Activity (Executive Summary and Main Report).
+Retrieved from: https://pdf.usaid.gov/pdf_docs/PA00ZRKS.pdf number of women (32.7%) followed by the metals sector with 11.92% (5,507 women), non-metals sector with 10.61% (796 women) and the mining and quarrying sector, 4.3% (3,951 women).18